- Government Affairs

 Nate Jacobs is a Research Analyst at Ballast Research.
 Prior to joining Ballast, he worked in public opinion research, specializing in public health, education, and climate change.
 Nate graduated from Wesleyan University in 2013 with a BA in history, and is originally from upstate New York.

 Julia Kichorowsky is a Fellow at National Journal's Ballast Research.
 Prior to joining Ballast, she interned at Centerview Partners, a strategic advisory firm based in New York City.
 Originally from the Boston area, Julia graduated from Yale in 2017 with an honors B.A. in History.

 Senior Research Analyst

-Amit Kumar is a Research Analyst for National Journal's Ballast Research.
+Amit Kumar is a Senior Research Analyst for Ballast Research on the State Policy Brand Research team.
 Amit has experience in journalism and policy analysis, and prior to joining National Journal he conducted social media strategy and policy analysis at the U.S. Department of Justice Office of the Inspector General.
 Amit holds a B.A. in broadcast journalism from the University of South Carolina and an M.A. in U.S. foreign policy and national security from American University.